signalwolf/BQ/projects.md

 compute power is really small.
 So deep neuron network and RNN not get implemented, otherwise your phone could have much better performance.

-### The tuning method: Cross validation.
+### The tuning method
+Cross validation.

-### Fun parts: everyone in system team is really into their field, so they don't have too many info in
+### Fun parts:
+everyone in system team is really into their field, so they don't have too many info in machine learning.
-machine learning.
 The first time I told them, they think it is not possible to do it because they think it must consume lots of power and memories.
 But since we are using the logistic regression, it is just few adding and multiply, it really not a big deal.
 In the memories side, they think the average and variation calculation must compute based on saving those data to memory, then I present them with the moving average and moving variations.
-### Challenge parts: The challenge part is clean the data, all the project I did before is cleaned data,
-so you don't care about the missing data, category data.
+### Challenge parts:
+The challenge part is clean the data, all the project I did before is cleaned data, so you don't care about the missing data, category data.
 So, that's the first challenge thing I meet; The other parts is you are doing this thing by your own, their is no teacher to tell you, hey Xu, this part is wrong.
 Actually, this is another reason why I wanted to join your company, I can learn, grow and have fun 5;